We use cookies. Find out more about it here. By continuing to browse this site you are agreeing to our use of cookies.

 ttownes@summitsearchsolutions.com

 The University of Wyoming is an Affirmative Action/Equal Opportunity Educator and Employer (UW Reg 4-1).
 The University does not discriminate in employment or personnel practices on the basis of race, gender, religion, color, national origin, disability, age, protected veteran status, sexual orientation, gender identity, genetic information, creed, ancestry, political belief, pregnancy, or any other protected category or participation in any protected activity.
 In compliance with the ADA Amendments Act (ADAAA), if you have a disability and would like to request an accommodation to apply for a position, please call 307-766-2377 or email jobapps@uwyo.edu.
-Review the Know Your Rights poster and its Supplement.
+Review the Know Your Rights poster.

 Pursuant to Wyoming State law, W.S.
 19-14-102, as amended, an honorably discharged veteran who has been a resident of the state of Wyoming for one (1) year or more at any time prior to the date when the veteran applies for employment, or any surviving spouse who was married to such veteran at the time of the veteran's death, who is receiving federal survivor benefits based on the veteran's military service and is applying for employment, shall receive an interview preference during the applicant screening process with the University of Wyoming.
 At the time of application, the applicant must possess the business capacity, competency, education or other qualifications required for the position.
 If disabilities do not materially interfere with performance of job duties, disabled veterans will be given preference over able-bodied veterans.
 Appropriate documentation of veteran status must be provided at time of application as outlined in the application process.
 No preference will be given to a veteran currently employed by a public department.